awslabs/seed-farmer/docs/concepts/index.md

 ### Parallel Execution

 Seed-Farmer optimizes deployment performance by parallelizing grouped module deployment.
-Each module deployment execution is independent: failure of one module within the group does not impact the other modules in that group...but after all modules within the group complete, SeedFarmer halts deployment.
+Each module deployment execution is independent: failure of one module within the group does not impact the other modules in that group...but after all modules within the group complete, Seed-Farmer halts deployment.

 - **Module-level parallelism**: Modules within groups deploy concurrently
 - **Account-level parallelism**: Multi-account deployments run in parallel